johnhbell/johnhbell.github.io/index.md

 ---
 <img src="/media/Home/john_portrait.png" style="width: 30vw;" />

-I am recently earned my Ph.D. in
+I recently earned my Ph.D. in
 Mechanical Engineering, with a Minor in Applied Mathematics, from MIT, working with Professor H. Harry Asada at the [d'Arbeloff Laboratory](https://darbelofflab.mit.edu/).
 I previously earned my S.M. and S.B. from MIT as well, with my S.M. work